-India set to launch satellite for South Asian countries, Pakistan says no thanks
+India launches satellite for South Asian countries, Pakistan says no thanks

 "Bangladesh has serious climatic variations, while Maldives is seeing the impact of climate change.
 Both countries have a lot to receive in terms of disaster warnings," said Rajagopalan.

-"This can go a long way in improving regional human security indicators, particularly in the more impoverished cross-sections of the regional population across South Asia."
+Bhaskar added, "This can go a long way in improving regional human security indicators, particularly in the more impoverished cross-sections of the regional population across South Asia."